MilesCranmer/PySR/README.md

     - Maybe I could store the result of calculations in a tree (or an index to a massive array that does this).
 And only when something in the subtree updates, does the rest of the tree update!
 - [ ] Try Memoize.jl instead of manually caching.
 - [ ] Try threading over population.
 Do random sort, compute mutation for each, then replace 10% oldest.
+- [ ] Call function to read from csv after running